Joe Edwards (St. Louis)

 In 1997, Edwards began leading an effort to bring a fixed-track vintage trolley system to The Loop, with two stops near MetroLink stations and its east end in Forest Park near the history museum.
 In 2010, the Delmar Loop Trolley project received a $24.9 million grant from the Federal Transit Administration.
 It opened and began operation in 2018, after much controversy regarding the effect of years-long construction on neighborhood businesses, with concerns rising about the trolley's long-term profitability.
-On December 29, 2019, after just over a year of operation, the trolley shut down due to low ridership and lack of funds.
+On December 29, 2019, after just over a year of operation, the trolley temporarily paused operations due to low ridership and lack of funds but in 2023 it reopened and runs Thursdays through Sundays during the warmer months.

 In 2003, Edwards received the St. Louis Award.
 Between 2004 and 2006, Edwards received an honorary doctorate of laws from Washington University in St. Louis an honorary doctorate of fine arts from Saint Louis University in 2005, and an honorary doctorate of humanitarian letters from the University of Missouri-St. Louis.

 In 2013, Edwards received Washington University's Gerry and Bob Virgil Ethic of Service Award.
 On September 12, 2013, Edwards received the lifetime achievement award from the Landmarks Association of St. Louis for his work in historic preservation and community revitalization.

+In 2022, Blueberry Hill turned 50 years old.

+In 2023, he opened Magic Mini Golf across from the Pageant and Moonrise Hotel in the Delmar Loop.
+It has 18 holes of whimsical indoor miniature golf, two full-size shuffleboard courts, and a 5-car Ferris wheel.

+His 27-foot tall animated neon sign and marquee for Magic Mini Golf won a juried Signs of the Times international sign award in 2023.
+Designed by Edwards and his daughter Hope Edwards, the colorful blinking sign features a retro-style man and woman swinging golf clubs.
+As the figures putt, the golf ball moves across the sign which rises over a custom-designed curved semicircular marquee.